mathe00/obsidian-plugin-python-bridge/README.md

 Yes, you read that right!
 With this plugin, you can **develop plugins for Obsidian using Python**. 🎉 This is likely the **first plugin** that lets you directly integrate **Python scripts** into Obsidian to interact with your notes, retrieve metadata, display notifications, configure scripts via the UI, and so much more!

-> Ever needed to build plugins for Obsidian but felt like JavaScript wasn’t your cup of tea?
+> Ever needed to build plugins for Obsidian but felt like JavaScript wasn't your cup of tea?
 > With **Obsidian Python Bridge**, you can now use your favorite language, **Python**, to create plugins for Obsidian. 🙌

 ---